tanto259/securitypuppy/pages/training.md

 If you are interested in contributing content or funds to this site, check out [/contribution]({{ '/contribution' | absolute_url }}) for a full policy.

-*Last updated: 08 November 2022*
+*Last updated: 10 November 2022*

 ### Introductory Materials

 For someone new to the field, I would advise you to try out the IBM Z Xplore learning system.
-It came with access to a live z/OS machine for training, and would serve as the perfect introduction for someone new to mainframe.
+It came with complementary access to a z/OS instance for training, and would serve as the perfect introduction for someone new to mainframe.

 - [IBM Z Xplore](https://www.ibm.com/community/z/talent/get-started/){:target="_blank"}{:rel="noopener noreferrer"}
   * Students?
 IBM is currently holding the [IBM Z Student Contest](https://www.hackerearth.com/challenges/hackathon/ibm-z-student-contest-2022/){:target="_blank"}{:rel="noopener noreferrer"}.
   * Educators?
-Check out the [Educator Hub](https://ibm.biz/educatorhub){:target="_blank"}{:rel="noopener noreferrer"} to find our more on utilizing IBM Z Xplore in your curriculum.
+Check out the [Educator Hub](https://ibm.biz/educatorhub){:target="_blank"}{:rel="noopener noreferrer"} to find out more on utilizing IBM Z Xplore in your curriculum.
 - [z/OS Basic Skills on IBM Docs](https://www.ibm.com/docs/en/zos-basic-skills){:target="_blank"}{:rel="noopener noreferrer"}
 - [z/OS Introduction and Modernization Instructor-Led Training](https://ibm.biz/zOSclass){:target="_blank"}{:rel="noopener noreferrer"}
 - [COBOL Programming Course](https://github.com/openmainframeproject/cobol-programming-course){:target="_blank"}{:rel="noopener noreferrer"}